Building a big and powerful chest can be a challenge if you focus on the wrong exercises and reps.

-“Repping out” and chasing the “pump” in the 15-20 rep range may feel good, but the pump is short lived, and it won’t translate into maximal muscle growth.
+“Repping out” and chasing the “pump” in the 15-20 rep range may feel good, but the pump is short-lived, and it won’t translate into maximal muscle growth.

 The biggest mistake that many people make with their chest workouts is that they don’t focus on big, compound lifts.

-This is the problem with so many training routines, stick with the proven basic lifts that work.
+This is the problem with so many training routines.
+Stick with the proven basic lifts that work.

 The most important rule to having a fully developed chest is that you must work the upper chest just as much as your lower chest.

 Not to mention, if your bench press has been plateaued for a while, hitting your upper chest hard may be exactly what you need to break through it.

 Most people focus 90-95% of their chest workout on the lower-mid pectoral muscle development without even knowing it.
 It should actually be closer to 50-50.

 The best chest workouts will grow the upper and lower sections equally.

 - Sets: 4